huiyuank/tapassignment/README.md

 ### Frontend (React)

-In the client folder,
+In the client folder, run:

 ```
 $ npm start
 ```

-The frontend server is listening on port 3000 by default on create-react-app.
+The frontend server will start up a development build listening on port 3000 by default on create-react-app.

 ## Application architecture and assumptions